tsbertalan/CarND-MPC-Project/README.md

 From this, I made several observations on the effect of the coefficients:

-  1. The coefficient on v error (from target) should be small--it seems to work well to have a large target velocity that we don't expect to actually achieve.
+  1. The coefficient on v error (from target) should be small -- it seems to work well to have a large target velocity that we don't expect to actually achieve.
   2. Wobble is best dealt with using the coefficients on the time-derivative of the actuator values.
   3. The coefficients on the CTE (essentially, y-error) and the ψ error need to be increased simultaneously.